codefellows-seattle-javascript-401d23/37-40-full-stack-application/LAB-42.md

-401 JS --  Lab 41 - Authenticated Resource
+401 JS --  Lab 42 - Final Resource
 ===

 ## Submission Instructions
-* Continue working from lab 39
+* Continue working from lab 41

 #### Feature Tasks
-* Implament resource creation and update in your application
+* Implement another resource in your application
-  * The resource needs to be accessed via bearer authentication
 * There are no constraints to the UI design
+* Validate your forms using the `Pristine -> Dirty` validation pattern.
 * Your resource should be stored in a redux reducer
-* Load your resource on page load

 #### Test
 * Test your redux reducers and components.